 According to Uber’s annual report:

-- Delivery service gets 18% of the total bookings for each delivery.
+- Delivery service gets 19.3% of the total bookings for each delivery.
+(This number has increased from 18% the previous year.)

 - Drivers pay Uber, so their earnings are excluded from revenue.

-- They spend 33% on marketing (approximately 3X what most businesses do).
+- They spend 27% on marketing (approximately 3X what most businesses do).
+This number has decreased from 32% the previous year.

-- They spend 15% on research and development (unnecessary for most small businesses).
+- They spend 12% on research and development (unnecessary for most small businesses).
+This number has decreased from 20% the previous year.

-If you start something similar, focus on the local area only, and find a better way to market the business.
-You can reach around a 17% net profit margin.
-That’s why delivery services are one of the most profitable business ideas.
+If you start something similar, focus on the local area only, and find a better way to market the business, you can reach around a 17% net profit with a high margin business.
+If you’re wondering what are good business ideas, this explains why delivery services are one of the most profitable business ideas.

 If you enjoy creating websites, logos, and marketing materials, graphic design might be a good fit because it is always in demand.
 You can start with just your computer and some design software.
 Find customers on Fiverr or Upwork and start a profitable business from home.